bcgov/healthgateway/.github/pull_request_template.md

     1. useful tips

-        * Any obvious errors or ommissions?
+        * Any obvious errors or omissions?
         * Does the code match the style of other similar work?
         * Is the code easy to understand?
         * Is the code well documented?